 Journal of Massage Science, 2016, #4

-ROLE OF BODY ERGONOMIC IN STRESS REDUCTION MASSAGE.
-ROLE OF BODY CUSHION
+ROLE OF BODY ERGONOMICS IN STRESS REDUCTION MASSAGE - ROLE OF bodyCushion™

-For a while JMS didn’t have interesting article for the Science Of Therapeutic and Stress Reduction Massage Section.
-We think that this article is very informative and important for therapists who practice stress reduction massage and by doing that greatly contributing to the nation’s health.
+For a while, the Journal of Massage Science did not have an interesting article for the Science of Therapeutic and Stress Reduction Massage section.
+Journal of Massage Science thinks that this article is very informative and important for therapists who practice stress reduction massage.
+This information will greatly contribute to the nation’s health.

-The goal of each full body massage session is to reduce level of stress and balance activity of sympathetic and parasympathetic nervous system.
-The therapists going extra miles while trying to provide best service: take continuing education classes, design therapy room, play soft music, etc. However one critical component is frequently missed and it is client’s positioning on the table and table support.
+The goal of any massage session is to reduce levels of stress and balance activity of sympathetic and parasympathetic nervous systems.
+Therapists that go the extra mile, to provide the best service, take continuing education classes, design therapy rooms, play soft music, etc. However, one critical component is frequently missed; the client’s positioning on the table and table support.